A Guide to the Citizen Complaint Process

 The Police Department views all citizen complaints against its employees very seriously and actively pursues investigations into misconduct.
 For this reason, you must ensure that your complaint is based on fact and you have provided us with all these facts to the best of your ability.
 If you intentionally make a false report to this department you should know that making the false report could result in criminal and/or civil legal proceedings being filed against you.

-Members of the Police Department shall at all times strive to be courteous and professional in all dealings with the citizens we serve.
-It is the hope of the Cheyenne Police Department that all of your contacts with our employees are positive.
+Members of the Cheyenne Police Department shall at all times strive to be courteous and professional in all dealings with the citizens we serve.
+It is the hope of the department that all of your contacts with our employees are positive.
 If not, we will endeavor to resolve your complaint to your satisfaction in a prompt and objective way.

 We would appreciate hearing from you when we have provided you with commendable service, too!